 The grooved lid is designed to catch any litter on your cat’s paws, and while this works well, the litter doesn’t drop back down into the box, so you’ll have to tip it off regularly.
 The minimalist design looks great, although as far as we can tell, it’s only available in one color.
-For some cats, this litter box works great, but it’s not quite as functional as the boxes at the top of this list.
+For some cats, this high side litter box works great, but it’s not quite as functional as the boxes at the top of this list.

 10. Nature’s Miracle Just for Cats Advanced High Sided Cat Litter Box

 The Nature’s Miracle Just for Cats Advanced High Sided Cat Litter Box is a good choice if you’re looking for a cheap and cheerful litter box.
 While it’s a budget option, it has plenty of great features, including a high-shine plastic with an antimicrobial finish for easy cleaning.
 The open-top design is great for cats that don’t like the feeling of closed litter boxes.